 Sell donated gold and silver from Redditch charity shops, online and by post.

 Redditch charity shops handle a steady flow of donations, and some of it is gold, silver and old jewellery that is hard to value on the spot.
 GoldPaid gives those shops a reliable answer online: send photos and questions on WhatsApp, and a written no-obligation valuation follows.
 If items need to travel, a free prepaid Royal Mail Special Delivery label is sent.
-An accepted offer is paid to the charity's registered bank account by Faster Payments; a declined one comes back tracked and insured.
+An accepted offer is paid to the charity's registered bank account by Faster Payments; a declined one comes back tracked and signed for.

 How does a Redditch charity shop sell donated gold and silver?Start online by sending photos and questions to GoldPaid on WhatsApp.
 GoldPaid replies with an early view, and if items go further it sends a free prepaid Royal Mail Special Delivery label so the parcel travels securely.
 A written no-obligation valuation follows, and if the charity accepts it is paid by Faster Payments to its registered bank account.